mcdemarco/the-new-kitchen-cookbook/pie/fetaPuffs.md

 Using just feta makes these pretty salty, but Peter liked them that way.
 For milder cheese options, try [Tori Avery's cheese bourekas](https://toriavey.com/toris-kitchen/cheese-bourekas/) recipe, which includes ricotta and kashkaval (for which you can substitute gruyere or cheddar).

 If the filling sounds more appealing than the puff pastry, you can apparently mix it up into a solid dough pastry as in [this recipe from Yasemin's Kitchen](http://yaseminskitchen.com/savory-dill-and-cheese-pastry/).

+You can try it with [blitz puff pastry](../pie/blitzPuff.md) instead of rough puff.

 Other nigella substitutions (besides sesame and poppy) that I've seen suggested include celery seed, cumin seed, black mustard seed, brown mustard seed, black (unhulled) sesame, caraway/fennel/anise seed, and coriander seed.
 Actual onion seeds are sometimes suggested but they are neither easier to find nor a useful spice.
 Oregano is an interesting suggestion, but in this case better substituted for the dill than the nigella.